morrownr/88x2bu-20210702/README.md

 -----

-### Removal of the Driver ( remove-driver.sh )
+### Removal of the Driver ( remove-driver.sh or remove-driver-no-dkms.sh )

-Note: This script should be used in the following situations:
+Note: Removing the driver is advised in the following situations:

 - if driver installation fails
 - if the driver is no longer needed
 - if a new or updated version of the driver needs to be installed
 - if a distro version upgrade is going to be installed

-Note: This script removes everything that has been installed, with the exception of the packages installed in Step 3 and the driver directory.
+Note: The following removes everything that has been installed, with the exception of the packages installed in Step 3 and the driver directory.
 The driver directory can be deleted after running this script.